-Over the years, we have seen that studies demonstrate that up to 20% of criminal behavior among those with mental illness is related to the illness itself.
+Over the years, we have seen that studies demonstrate that up to 20% of criminal behaviour among those with mental illness is related to the illness itself.
 According to studies, a whopping 15% of inmates in state prisons and 20% of inmates in county jails are estimated to have a mental illness.
 Finding a solution to conserve public resources and reduce incarceration rates would help everyone involved – the city, the community, the individuals, and the entire system.
 The new jail diversion programs are emerging to help direct individuals to the resources they need.
 However, you might be wondering how to manage and track these programs?
 This is the very thing that the Julota software platform was built to help with.

 Julota can aid in reducing the prevalence of those with mental illness in the jail and prison systems.
 Improve access to the mental health care they need, and improve the lives of general community members in turn.
 Here are five ways Julota makes jail diversion easier for people with serious mental illnesses.

 - Officers can quickly check for availability at mental health clinics

 As a police officer, imagine arriving at a mental health facility after experiencing a stressful incident due to a person having a severe mental health episode.
 Only to discover the facility is full and cannot accommodate your charge.

 Situations like this may leave an officer with two unfortunate options.
 Either take the time to call around to other nearby mental health facilities until they find one that will accommodate the patient.
 Alternatively, abandon their mental health facility plan in favour of dropping off at the hospital or, even worse, incarceration.
 The latter may be a necessary decision for the officer, who is left with no other options.